Invest With the Best American Funds

 - 20% American Funds Smallcap World (SMCWX): US and foreign small-cap stocks

 - 40% American Funds Bond Fund of American (ABNDX): bonds

-This particular blend of American Funds is an example of a moderate portfolio, which is appropriate for an investor with a moderately high risk tolerance and a time horizon of at least 5 years.
+This particular blend of American Funds is an example of a moderate portfolio, which is appropriate for an investor with a moderately high risk tolerance and a time horizon of at least five years.
 Moderate investors are willing to accept periods of moderate market volatility (ups and downs in account value) in exchange for the possibility of receiving returns that outpace inflation by a significant margin.
 The asset allocation breakdown is 60% stocks and 40% bonds.

 Also keep in mind that all of the funds in this sample portfolio of American Funds are their A share funds.
 If you are investing in a 401(k) plan, it is likely that R shares are being used and therefore the ticker symbol will be different.

 You may also notice that this portfolio only has three funds in it.
 These three funds are so broadly diversified that there is no need for more funds in the portfolio.

 Disclaimer: The information on this site is provided for discussion purposes only, and should not be misconstrued as investment advice.
 Under no circumstances does this information represent a recommendation to buy or sell securities.